COVID-19 Recovery Strategy

 Due to the impact of COVID-19 the annual review scheduled for spring/summer 2020/21 was postponed.

-A review has now been undertaken and the parts which are key to our recovery have been extracted and endorsed by the Council's Cabinet on 15 September 2020.
-Click here to view the selected priorities.
+A review has now been undertaken and the Selected Priorities which are key to our recovery have been extracted and endorsed by the Council's Cabinet on 15 September 2020.

 All services have adopted recovery business plans in support of the Council Plan.